Using maps in concurrent / parallel contexts

 Needs

 Because the map can go through invalid intermediate states during a single operation, we need to ensure another thread will not use one of these as the starting point for another operation.
+This rules out atomic variables.

 Software Transactional Memory

 We choose to use Software Transactional Memory (STM) to handle high-level synchronization of the structure.
+Unlike locks, STM has great composability and allows users of the crate to easily define pseudo-atomic segments in their own algorithms.

 Exposing an API that allows users to handle synchronization also means that the implementation